 - Highest impact: Users who generate the most impacts (potential number of times that the hashtag could have been seen).

 We offer two extra user rankings that display the most retweeted accounts and the most mentioned users.
 Besides offering these user rankings, we also allow the use of the Twitter advanced search.
-By running a report with this search you will be able to see the tweets sent by an specific account.
+For example, you can use it to search the tweet with most retweets of a hashtag.

 User rankings on Instagram

 Instagram is being more and more used by marketing professionals.
 In addition, it is the top social network for influencers or campaigns with clients.
 Companies and agencies have to know who their clients and users are.
 For this reason, it is also very important to analyze the user rankings in the Instagram report.
 The online report gives you the following rankings of up to 5 users.

 - The most active: Users who sent the highest amount of posts (pics and videos)